wp-plugins/wp-maintenance/readme.txt

 - un compte à rebours
 - Prêt pour Google Analytics
 - Icônes des réseaux sociaux
-- Insert for shorcode (Newletter or Contact form)
+- Encart pour un shorcode (newletter ou contact)

 The WP Maintenance plugin allows you to put your website on the waiting time for you to do maintenance or launch your website.
 Personalize this page with picture and countdown with: